 Nowadays, it is hard to imagine work and private life without a smartphone – we use it to answer emails, check and edit documents, connect to Internet banking, browse social networks, and do many other things.
-And this means that often we also store important information on the phone, the security of which experts in the field of technology recommend taking care of in advance.
+And this means that often we also store important information on the phone; if your phone is hacked, the security of which experts in the field of technology recommend taking care of in advance.
 Here are four tips to help protect the data stored on your phone.

 Beware Public WiFi

 The ability to surf the Internet on free WiFi networks is very convenient, but this should be done with caution.
 Internet banking or websites where you need to enter your passwords and other electronic services related to sensitive information are best used through the mobile Internet provided by the operator or at home.

 Public WiFi is for everyone.
 That is, it can be available not only to you but also to someone with dishonest intentions.
 Using the same free internet network, an attacker can connect to your device and gain access to the information stored on it.
 Note that the chance of such data being leaked can be reduced by setting your smartphone settings to prevent your phone from automatically connecting to other devices on the network.
 For security reasons, you should also turn off the automatic connection of Bluetooth or GPS if you do not use them.